 Case law has confirmed that the courts will uphold these arrangements if it is deemed fair to both parties, there has been full disclosure of finances and provided both parties have consulted their own lawyer and understand the implications of the agreement.

-At BBS Law, our Family Team based in London can work with you to negotiate and draft a prenuptial agreement, taking a sensitive but pragmatic approach to any matters that may arise.
+At BBS Law, our family law team based in London and in Manchester can work with you to negotiate and draft a prenuptial agreement, taking a sensitive but pragmatic approach to any matters that may arise.

 Prenuptial agreements are not automatically binding and entering into one will not prevent a court from distributing parties’ assets in a manner it considers appropriate.
 The legislation governing the division of assets on a divorce requires judges to consider all of the circumstances of the case, and the existence of a pre-nuptial agreement is one such circumstance.